Omar-Ragab-Projects/eCommerce-react/README.md

 ## Live: https://ecommerce-by-react.netlify.app/

 ### Features:
+- Add to Cart and View Cart
-- Add To Cart And Remove from Cart and Adjust Quantities
+- Remove from Cart and Adjust Quantities
-- View Cart Products And Total Price
-- Redux Toolkit (State Management)
+- State Management with Redux Toolkit
-- React Router
+- Navigation with React Router
-- Dark Mode
+- Dark Mode Toggle
+- AOS (Animation On Scroll)

 ### Built With:
 - React